-Amidst the coronavirus crisis, the Massachusetts Department of Family and Medical Leave (DFML) in conjunction with the Department of Insurance (DOI) published continued guidance as it prepares employers and employees for the implementation of Massachusetts Paid Family and Medical Leave (MAPFML) benefits on January 1, 2021.
+Amidst the COVID-19 crisis, the Massachusetts Department of Family and Medical Leave (DFML) in conjunction with the Department of Insurance (DOI) published continued guidance as it prepares employers and employees for the implementation of Massachusetts Paid Family and Medical Leave (MAPFML) benefits on January 1, 2021.

 DFML has assured the public that it remains committed to the original time frame for benefit applications beginning January 1, 2021, as well as the required deadlines for employers.
 The newly issued guidance is created for private-plan employers, insurers, and administrators, and contains an approved private plan template in addition to a compliance checklist.
 Carriers developing MAPFML policies must submit the plans to the DOI prior to June 3, 2020 in order to receive an approved policy form number.
 After the DOI approves the carrier’s forms, the carrier may issue MAPFML policies to their employer policyholders.